Honors

 Process and Timeline:

 • Acceptance into the Honors program does not mean that a student will receive Honors; this is not automatic.
 On-going communication with the advisor and readers and meeting all set deadlines is critical.
-Whether or not to award honors, as well as semester and winter study grades, are determined by the Latina/o/x Studies Program, and includes the advisor and two readers.
+Whether or not to award honors, as well as semester and winter study grades, are determined by the Latina/o/x Studies Program faculty, and includes the advisor and the two readers.
 A project that does not meet the requirements for Honors is converted into an Independent Study and graded accordingly.

 • Students are responsible for meeting the College deadlines and procedures for the submission of your thesis—these are on the Library web page.